Printed Circuit Boards (PCB)

 The assembly technology do not influence drastically the manufacturing process of bare PCB.
 It can sometimes influence the choice of substrate when it implies high temperatures.

-The system is composed of one main part, the board itself, composed itself of a succession of layers of substrate, insulating material and copper traces.
+The system is composed of one main part, the board itself, which is composed of a succession of layers of substrate, insulating material and copper traces.
 When the PCB has a rigid-flex structure, we can consider that it is composed of a set of rigid PCB board, connected via a set of flexible PCB board.

 Perimeter